puppetlabs/puppet-docs/source/pe/3.2/appendix.markdown

 #### Razor Provisioning Tech Preview

-PE 3.2 offers a [tech preview](http://puppetlabs.com/services/tech-preview) of new, bare-metal provisioning capabilities using Razor technology.
+PE 3.2 offers a tech preview of new, bare-metal provisioning capabilities using []Razor technology](./razor_intro.html).

 Razor is an advanced provisioning application that can deploy both bare metal and virtual systems.
 It's aimed at solving the problem of how to bring new metal into a state that your existing configuration management systems, PE for example, can then take over.